Table of contents

 • you will optimize rates based on performance data

-If you’re using an auto-scoring strategy to increase conversions, the system will use statistical data and your chosen attribution model.
+If you use an auto-scoring strategy to increase conversions, the system will use statistical data and your chosen attribution model.

 • 3,000 interactions with ads on supported networks in the last 30 days